nuxeo/nuxeo-studio-community-cookbook/modules/nuxeo/comment-indexing/README.md

 # Comment Indexing

-:warning: **Only apply to LTS2019 as comments are indexed in full text by default in LTS 2021.
+:warning: ** This only applies to LTS2019 as comments are indexed in full text by default in LTS 2021.
 More in https://jira.nuxeo.com/browse/NXP-26669**

 ![comments](comments.png)